 - BioParc zoo

-If you want to know more about what to do in Valencia – check out this post My train trip to Valencia and all the city highlights
+*RELATED article: If you want to know more about the highlights of Valencia read – My train trip to Valencia and all the city highlights

 Spanish & Valencian language basics

 Spanish is mostly spoken in Valencia but you will find locals speaking in a Catalan dialect called Valencian and some street signs will have both languages.

 Here is a few helpful words and phrases in the Spanish – Valencian – English.